wadpac/GGIR/docs/articles/GGIRParameters.md

 #### Sadeh_axis

 Character (default = "Y").
-To indicate which axis to use for the Sadeh1994 algorithm, and other algortihms that relied on count-based Actigraphy such as Galland2012.
+To indicate which axis to use for the Sadeh1994 algorithm, and other algorithms that relied on count-based Actigraphy such as Galland2012.

 #### longitudinal_axis